Quansight/Quansight-website/apps/labs/posts/free-threaded-one-year-recap.md

     setup-python GitHub workflow, packaging, pip, and setuptools.
   * Bindings generators like Cython, pybind11, f2py, and PyO3.
-  * Foundational packages in the PyData ecosystem like NumPy, SciPy, PyArrow, matplotlib, Pandas, scikit-learn, and scikit-image.
+  * Foundational packages in the PyData ecosystem like NumPy, SciPy, PyArrow, Matplotlib, pandas, scikit-learn, and scikit-image.
   * Top dependencies by PyPI downloads like Pillow, PyYAML, yarl, multidict, and frozenlist.